 The men had been doing safety work at the mine when an estimated 4,000 cubic metres of water flooded rushed into the coal mine pit near Neijiang city on Sunday.

-An official surnamed Xie with the provincial work safety bureau said 41 workers had been underground at the small, privately-owned Batian mine when it flooded.
+An official surnamed Xie with the provincial work safety bureau said 41 workers were underground at the small, privately-owned Batian mine when it flooded.

 Officials said 13 of the workers had managed to escape.